 With a max SPL rating of 144DB, this model can handle most sources easily.
 It also offers a dynamic range of 124DB.

 The mic also features an inbuilt headphone jack and USB output, with mix and volume control.
-The mic comes with a pivoting stand mount and small storage pouch.
+The mic comes with a pivoting stand mount and a small storage pouch.

 The included extras and limited bit rate show that the mic is targeted at consumers who are interested in field recording, voice work, and even podcasting.

-Pros: This model is Audio Technica’s entry level condenser and it’s a popular choice for home studio recording.
+Pros: This model is Audio Technica’s entry-level condenser, and it’s a popular choice for home studio recording.
 Priced affordably, this mic provides decent sound quality.
-It’s also designed for a wide range of applications including acoustic instruments, voice work, and vocals.
-It features a no-frills simple design and offers reasonably flat, warm reproduction.
-The mic’s polar pattern is fixed cardioid, with no switches for filters or pads.
+It’s also designed for various applications, including acoustic instruments, voice work, and vocals.
+It features a no-frills, simple design and reasonably flat, warm reproduction.
+The mic’s polar pattern is a fixed cardioid, with no switches for filters or pads.
 Most engineers can agree that it’s a mistake to think that a smaller diaphragm equals less warmth of solid sound.
 This mic offers a ton of bass extension with only a slight dip in the center, making the mic very versatile.
 The design is chunky and quite thick, and the tough wire mesh works well to screen and protect the capsule.
 You’ll also find the mic encased in a second layer of mesh that’s much finer and works to reduce the popping.
 However, most pros still recommend using an external pop shield if you plan on recording vocals.
-The mic also features 14.1 MV/PA open circuit sensitivity, making it comparable to other studio quality vocal mics.
+The mic also features 14.1 MV/PA open-circuit sensitivity, making it comparable to other studio-quality vocal mics.

-AT2020 Mic Conclusion and Rating
+Audio Technica at2020 cardioid condenser Mic Conclusion and Rating

-Considered a general purpose capacitor mic, it’s pretty hard to find any faults with this model.
-Most consumers liked the mic’s well-balanced sound both for acoustic guitars and vocals.
-Consumers who purchased Audio Technica AT2020 Cardioid Condenser Studio Microphone gave it a user rating of four and a half stars out of five stars for overall quality, versatility and pricing.CHECK THE LOWEST PRICE HERE
+Considered a general-purpose capacitor mic, it’s pretty hard to find any faults with this model.
+Most consumers liked the mic’s well-balanced sound, both acoustic guitars and vocals.
+Consumers who purchased the AT2020 Cardioid Condenser Studio Microphone gave it a user rating of four and a half stars out of five stars for overall quality, versatility and pricing.